- Parkinson’s Exercises

-There’s no doubt about it, the benefits of exercise and physical activity are countless and have been known to humankind for centuries.
+There is no question about it, the benefits of exercise and physical activity are countless and have been known to humankind for centuries.
 In 1887, the New England Journal of Medicine stated:

 Exercise sustains and improves bodily health by expanding the lungs, quickening the circulation, and promoting growth in muscles and bones.
 But we know that besides doing all these things, exercise may be made to contribute to brain growth and to the symmetrical development of the mental faculties.”

-We are particularly partial to cycling as a healthy, enjoyable and low-impact form of physical activity.
+Theracycle is particularly partial to cycling as a healthy, enjoyable and low-impact form of physical activity for Parkinson’s exercises at home.
 Cycling is easy and doesn’t require a high level of physical skill, making it accessible to people of all ages.

 The benefits of cycling have been widely and scientifically documented and can improve both physical and mental health.
 Riding a bike improves joint mobility, builds muscles, strengthens bones and increases cardiovascular fitness.
 Riding a bike can also reduce anxiety, depression and stress.